GOP embraces natural immunity as substitute for vaccines

-TALLAHASSEE, Fla.
+TALLAHASSEE, F.L.
 (AP) — Republicans fighting President Joe Biden’s coronavirus vaccine mandates are wielding a new weapon against the White House rules: natural immunity.

 They contend that people who have recovered from the virus have enough immunity and antibodies to not need COVID-19 vaccines, and the concept has been invoked by Republicans as a sort of stand-in for vaccines.